 Graduates from CFM hold similar positions after graduation.
 Find out where our alumni are now.

 Review the 2018 Student and Graduate Employment Report from the School of Accounting and Finance for more career information for CFM.

 Why hire CFM students?

 CFM is a double major program that allows students to develop strong mathematical reasoning and creative problem-solving skills while simultaneously amassing expertise in computer science and finance.
 Students learn a variety of skills and concepts in their computer science and finance majors.

 Solid understanding of computer systems, applications, and mathematical foundations of computer science including:

 - Programming - using a number of programming paradigms including procedural, functional, and object-oriented programming

 - Data structures and algorithm design and analysis

-Finance: strong knowledge of and experience with financial analysis, decision making, planning and monitoring, and problem solving in finance and business including:
+Strong knowledge of and experience with financial analysis, decision making, planning and monitoring, and problem-solving in finance and business including: